 Using assistive technology

-Students with an accommodation from the DRC for individual, distraction-free study space may request advance reservation of study rooms — inquire at the desk by phone or in person.
+Students with an accommodation from the DRC for individual, distraction-free study space may request advance reservation of study rooms — contact us.

 Service dogs vs. therapy and emotional support animals